 Lady J was inspired to sing and dance by her mother, Loyce (Pickens) Huston, a highly acclaimed songstress amongst St. Louis for Gospel, Jazz & Blues.
 She helped launch the careers of many musicians and entertainers.

 Just in her teens, Lady J got her first taste of fame with a national star as vocalist with Rock 'n Roll Hall of Famer, Johnnie Johnson (a.k.a.
 Father of Rock 'n Roll piano), who was Chuck Berry's original pianist in which the song "Johnny B. Good" was written in honor of.

 Lady J Huston had her eyes set on the bright city lights and entertainment mecca of the world, Las Vegas, NV where she resided for 25 years.
-This was another pivotal career advancement where she formed her dynamic band, Lady J Huston and The Fireballs.
+This was another pivotal career advancement where she formed her dynamic band, Lady J Huston & The Fireballs.
 The group opened for multiple national acts as well as headlining in showrooms, concert halls, Blues and Jazz festivals, nightclubs, private corporate events and more.

-Other Las Vegas highlights include:
+Other highlights include:

 - Season 3 of America's Got Talent and performed in the Finale episode with the Audition All Stars

-- Feature stories in multiple magazines, newspapers and other media
+- Feature stories in multiple magazines, newspapers and other media.

-She recently performed the “National Anthem” opening for Wynonna Judd & Jeremiah Johnson as well as for the NSDAR in Florissant, MO for 9/11 tributes and other patriotic salutes also playing "Taps".
-Lady J has performed with or on shows with Bobby Rush, Guitar Shorty, The Mannish Boys, George Wallace, Lisa Mann, Bobby Blue Bland, Bill Pinkney's Original Drifters, Donald Byrd, Dizzy Gillespie, Freddie Hubbard, Gary Lewis, Fabian, Run DMC, Cornel Gunther’s Coasters, Lowell Fulson; Alberta Hunter & Lionel Hampton with the Howard Univ.
+Lady J returned to her roots of St. Louis, MO in 2013 performing her musical ministry in churches.
+She performed the “National Anthem” opening for Wynonna Judd & Jeremiah Johnson as well as for the NSDAR in Florissant, MO for 9/11 tributes.
+She has performed with or on shows with Bobby Rush, Guitar Shorty, The Mannish Boys, George Wallace, Lisa Mann, Bobby Blue Bland, Bill Pinkney's Original Drifters, Donald Byrd, Dizzy Gillespie, Freddie Hubbard, Gary Lewis, Fabian, Run DMC, Cornel Gunther’s Coasters, Lowell Fulson; Alberta Hunter & Lionel Hampton with the Howard Univ.
 Jazz Ensemble & many others.
-Her annointments and experiences with music royalty is undeniable which is what makes her an American music treasure.
+Her anointments and experiences with music royalty is undeniable which is what makes her an American music treasure.

-Lady J majored in music theory and composition with scholastic and music scholarships at the University of Kansas and the highly esteemed, Howard University, where she maintained honors on the Dean's List.
+EDUCATION AND ADVOCACY: Lady J majored in music theory and composition with scholastic and music scholarships at the University of Kansas and the highly esteemed, Howard University, where she maintained honors on the Dean's List.
 She eventually graduated from the University of Redlands, CA with a Bachelor of Science in Business Administration.